eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 ### 1. Choose a new consensus client

-- Verify that you have the keystore-m files to reregister keys after consensus client switch.
-They should be in `./.eth/validator_keys`.
 - Reconfigure the stack, either with `nano .env` or `./ethd config`, and choose a new consensus client and the same execution client.
 Make sure to choose "checkpoint sync" so the consensus client can sync in minutes.
 - `./ethd up`
 - `./ethd logs -f consensus` and verify it went through checkpoint sync and is following chain head